navibyte/geospatial/dart/geobase/README.md

 <img src="https://raw.githubusercontent.com/navibyte/geospatial/v0.12.0/dart/geobase/assets/diagrams/multi_and_collection_geometries.svg" width="100%" title="Multi and collection geometry classes" />

-For example `MultiLineString` stores `chains` of positions for all line strings as a list of `PositionArray`.
+For example `MultiLineString` stores `chains` of positions for all line strings as a list of `PositionSeries`.
 It's also possible to get a mapped iterable of `LineString` objects using the `lineStrings` getter.

 ## Geospatial features